 For hands-on practice with data tables, try the Data Tables QuickStart.

 To learn more about how to update workflows to the latest version, see this article.

-To see a video tutorial on configuring a workflow, click here.
+To see a video tutorial on configuring a workflow, see this video walkthrough of the Workflows Quickstart - Part II here.

 To practice setting up and running workflows, work through the Terra-

 Workflows-QuickStart workspace.
 It should take about half an hour to complete the